-2. Zone A zone (lacking a base flood elevation) is depicted on FEMA Flood Insurance Rate Maps.
-It represents areas subject to a one hundred-year flood event but for which no base flood elevations have been calculated.determined.
+1. Zone A (lacking a base flood elevation) is depicted on FEMA Flood Insurance Rate Maps.
+It represents areas subject to a one hundred-year flood event but for which no base flood elevations have been determined.
 This does not, however, remove a builder's responsibility for obtaining base flood elevations.
-Sections 17.84.050(C) and 17.84.140.((D)(4) are applicable in anZoneZone A-zone.
+Sections 17.84.050(C) and 17.84.140(D)(4) are applicable in Zone A.

-3.2.
-Zone AE zone ((base flood elevation provided) is depicted on FEMA Flood Insurance Rate Maps.
+- 2. Zone AE (base flood elevation provided) is depicted on FEMA Flood Insurance Rate Maps.
 It represents areas subject to a one hundred-year flood event.
-Base flood elevations appear on the map.
+Base flood elevations appear on the map. - 3.

-4. AO3.
 Zone AO represents areas of shallow flooding on FEMA Flood Insurance Rate Maps.
 Depths vary between one and three feet and are shown on the map.
-The nature of Zone AO zones make themmakes it a special casescase for which special standards are required.
-(Note Section 17.84.190.)

-5.4.
-Zone X-zone (shaded) appears on Flood Insurance Rate Maps.
-The shaded Zone X zone represents areas subject to a one hundred-year flood event but where depths are less than one foot or the drainage area is less than one square mile.
-Shaded Zone X-zones in the vicinity of Scappoose areis also associated with areas protected by dikes or levees from a one hundred-year flood.
-This chapter does not regulate development activities in shaded Zone X-zone.
+The nature of Zone AO makes it a special case for which special standards are required.
+(Note Section 17.84.190.) - 4.
+Zone X (shaded) appears on Flood Insurance Rate Maps.
+The shaded Zone X represents areas subject to a one hundred-year flood event but where depths are less than one foot or the drainage area is less than one square mile.
+Shaded Zone X in the vicinity of Scappoose is also associated with areas protected by dikes or levees from a one hundred-year flood.
+This chapter does not regulate development activities in shaded Zone X.